 You may also email comments to: email@example.com or phone 206-526-6165 and leave a message.

-During fair spring weather the avalanche danger is generally lowest during the night and early morning hours when the surface snow freezes due to heat loss to the surrounding atmosphere.
+During fair spring weather the avalanche danger is generally lowest during the night and early morning hours when the surface snow refreezes due to heat loss to the surrounding atmosphere.
 During the day, sun effects and warm air temperatures can rapidly melt and weaken surface snow layers and produce an increasing avalanche danger during the late morning and afternoon.
 Loose wet avalanche activity generally starts on east and southeast facing slopes receiving morning sunshine and progresses to the west and southwest facing slopes during the afternoon.
 Therefore the safest time to cross potential avalanche terrain is during early morning hours before the surface snow begins to warm and weaken.

 This daily melt-freeze cycle is strongly affected by any cloud cover during the night since clouds at night limit cooling and may prevent re-freezing.
 Lack of a thorough surface re-freeze may allow melt water to affect and weaken progressively deeper layers in the snow cover.
 Snowpack weakening is maximized when warm days are followed by warm overnight temperatures and overcast skies.
 Backcountry travelers should exercise particular caution under these conditions as it may increase the wet snow avalanche potential.